nguyen-t/VM/README.md

 Inspired by the Low Level JavaScript YouTube Channel: https://www.youtube.com/channel/UC56l7uZA209tlPTVOJiJ8Tw</br>

 ## The CPU
 A very basic 16-bit RISC processor simulation written entirely in C11 without the use of a standard library.
-The CPU itself is big endian, but running it on an actual big endian machine will probably break it.
+The CPU itself is little endian, and runs on little endian machines, it is unknown if it will work properly on big endian machines.
 The "vm" that drives it does use the ANSI C standard library.
 The CPU instructions, and word-size can be easily modified.
 The CPU does NOT support instruction pipelining.

 ## Planned Functionality
 > Stack</br>